ebberly/Raspi-Setup/README.md

 ####Option 1: External Display and Keyboard

-##Updating and Upgrading Packages (eg. Applications)

-The Raspbian OS image you just loaded onto the SD card is the bare minimum you need to get things going.
-In this step, you will launch the Pi for the first time, and update and upgrade all of the necessary packages (eg. applications).
+####Option 2: Using a Laptop with an Ethernet Connection

+You'll need to make a change to the SD card on your computer before you load it into the Pi.
+Swap your cmdline.txt file with the one here, and also add cmdline.direct and cmdline.normal to your SD card, then eject it.
+This will add a static IP address to your Pi, so that when it has booted, you can ssh into the command line through a physical ethernet cable connection in order to set up wi-fi on the Pi.

+Insert the SD card and an ethernet cable connected to a laptop and plug in the power supply.
+Give it a few minutes to boot up, and then open a terminal window and type

+	$ ssh pi@169.254.0.2

+It will likely prompt you to see if you will accept the RSA key, you should respond yes and press enter.
+You will then be prompted to type your password which will be

+	raspberry

+##Configing the Pi

+Now you should have the $ command prompt showing.
+The first thing you want to do is configure your Pi.
+Do this by typing

+	$ sudo raspi-config

+First select Expand Filesystem by selecting the option using the arrow keys and pressing enter, then confirm your choice.

+Next, change the user password, which is the password you will use from now on when logging into your Pi with the username pi.

+Next, choose Internationalisation Options and set your timezone to America > New_York.

+Next, go into advanced options and enable SSH.

+Next, go back into advanced options and choose Memory Split, and set the GPU memory to 128.

+Finally, add your Pi to Rastrack if you want to be part of the global registry of Raspberry Pis.

+Select finish, and choose to reboot the pi.
+Wait a few moments to try to ssh in again as above.
+Continue to try the ssh command as long as you get connection timeout errors, this just indicates that the pi is in the process of rebooting and is not ready.

 ##Getting Online

-You'll need to update the wpa_supplicant information to get on a wireless connection that uses the WPA security key.
+Before you can install the necessary packages to work with your pi, you'll need to establish an internet connection.
+This is achieved through the pre-installed wpa_supplicant package, which you will now configure to work with whichever wireless network you have available to your pi.

-First, figure out the psk (an encoded version of your wireless password) by using the wpa_passphrase command
+First, you'll update the wpa_supplicant.conf file in /etc/wpa_supplicant/ by providing an encoded password for your wireless network.
+Generate this encoded password by doing the following:

 	$ wpa_passphrase [ssid] [password]

-ssid is the name of the network (eg. Columbia University) and password is your password in plain text.
+where ssid is the name of the network (eg. Columbia University) and password is your password in plain text.

 This will output something that looks like